 January 28, 2019

 In 2017, Western Governors University (WGU) was slapped with a huge bill from the federal government.
 Two years later, WGU has been informed that it doesn’t owe $730 million after all.
-If WGU is now off the hook, it is likely largely due to Secretary Betsy DeVos.
+If WGU is no longer under pressure to pay back the funds, Secretary Betsy DeVos is likely to thank for the reprieve.
 But the WGU ruling also has broader implications for online learning nationwide.

 The Back Story

-WGU’s problems started back in 2017 when a federal audit concluded that at least 37,899 of WGU’s 61,180 regular students (or 62%) took one or more courses that failed to meet federal standards in the 2013-14 school year and an estimated 69 of the 102 courses required by WGU’s three largest programs failed to meet federal standards.
-Since WGU had already received the funds, they were being asked to pay back a staggering $730 million dollars.
-At the time, an article published in the Chronicle of Higher Education summed up the WGU regulatory discrepancy as follows:
+WGU’s problems started back in 2017 when a federal audit found that close to 38,000 of WGU’s more than 60,000 students had completed one or more courses that didn’t meet federal standards in 2013-2014.
+The report also found that an estimated 69 courses that are required by WGU’s three largest programs were among the courses that did not meet federal standards.
+Having already received funding for these courses, the university was then asked to pay back more than $700 million dollars.
+At the time news broke about WGU’s woos, the Chronicle of Higher Education offered a terse assessment of the situation:

 “In a traditional college, professors play a number of roles: developing the curriculum, teaching classes, evaluating students’ work, and mentoring students.
 Western Governors has disaggregated those roles such that the faculty member assessing students’ work and the faculty member mentoring a student could be two different people.
 The whole model is designed to provide lots of faculty interaction to a group of students who may need extra support to succeed in college.”

-In other words, at the time the audit was carried out, WGU’s innovative approach to higher education was considered problematic since the auditor general concluded the school was essentially offering “correspondence courses,” which according to a 1992 law aren’t eligible for Title IV funds because they fail to meet the minimum benchmark for student-faculty contact hours.
+In other words, when the audit was conducted, WGU’s approach to higher education was considered problematic precisely because the auditor didn’t think it was innovative but just another version of correspondence education and according to a 1992 law, correspondence courses aren’t eligible for Title IV funds because they just don’t meet student-faculty contact hour benchmarks.